 Just behind Dam Square, you can find the Nine Streets.
 De 9 Straatjes is a shopping heaven for everyone ranging from vintage to designer shopping, bookshops, and cozy cafes to chill in.
 The 9 streets are made up of three streets crossing two canals, Herengracht and Keizersgracht.
 Enjoy shopping!

-One of my favorite places, Keukenhof is a garden also known as the “Garden of Europe” it showcases tulips and many assorted flowers and plants.
+One of my favourite places, Keukenhof is a garden also known as the “Garden of Europe” it showcases tulips and many assorted flowers and plants.
 Keukenhof is located in Lisse, it is located outside of Amsterdam.
 Get lost among the colourful and bright flowers!

 NOTE- Keukenhof is open from mid-March to mid-May.
 The best time to see the tulip is around mid-April depending on the weather.